0x1h0b/Network-Packet-Analyzer/README.md

  ```
  sudo python3 main.py
  ```
-  As the code works by creating sockets, we need the root/administrator privelege to create them.
+  As the code works by creating sockets, we need to have root/administrative access to create them.
-  By this you give permission to capture the network packets.
+  (By this you give permission to capture the network packets)

  Thats it.
 Now the script should run properly without any error.